Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 Also, check to see that there are at least two blank passport pages left on everyone’s passport book ahead of your trip.
 This ensures there’s space for entry stamps and the like.

-Expert tip: Bring differentiating passport covers for the whole family, so it’s easy to tell which passport belongs to who when at the airport.
+Expert tip: Bring varied passport covers for the whole family so it’s easy to distinguish individual passports once you get to the airport.

 Do I need a passport to go to Jamaica by cruise ship?